uspki/policies/certificate-policy.md

 There is no stipulation for Subscriber private key destruction.

 #### 6.2.11 Cryptographic Module Capabilities
-See Section 6.2.1
+See section 6.2.1

 ### 6.3 Other aspects of key pair management

 #### 6.3.1 Public key archival
-For all CAs, the CA Certificate and public key shall be archived in accordance with Section 5.5.1.
+For all CAs, the CA Certificate and public key shall be archived in accordance with section 5.5.1.

 There is no stipulation for Subscriber public key archival.